repatterning/risks/README.md

 **Risks**

-Determines rates of change of river levels, around a gauge point.
+Determines rates of change of river levels, vis-à-vis a gauge point.

 <br>
 <br>